DropMania/videoclash/README.md

             -   change Tier-Title
             -
         -   not ranked videos at the bottom in "unrankted" List

+    -   possible problems:
+        -   alot of videos to rank the higher the limit and community

 -   Guess-my-Video
     -   Group/Collab
     -   PvP
-    -   Spieler stellen Videos ein Dann wird jedes Video nacheinander gezeigt bei jedem Video muss der Chat voten von wem das Video ursprünglich kommt.
-Spieler bekommt Punkte berechnet aus wieviel Votes richtig gestimmt haben.
-Der Spieler mit den meisten Punkten gewinnt.
-    -   chatter submit videos
+    -   players submit videos
-    -   videos will be shown after each other
+    -   videos will be shown round after round
-        -   chat votes who originaly submitted the video
+        -   each round chat votes who originaly submitted the video
-    -   score will be calculated based on right answers
+    -   score will be calculated based on right votes
-    -   chatter with most point wins the game
+    -   player with most point wins the game

 -   Topic-picked-for-you
     -   theme will be pickt for you